Public told to avoid Norwich road after man seen ‘making threats’

 Archant

-Members of the public are being told to avoid a road in Norwich after a man was found acting “suspiciously” in the area.
+Members of the public were told to avoid a road in Norwich after a man was found acting “suspiciously” in the area.

 Officers were called at 9.08am to reports of the incident in Bluebell Road, in which a man was reported to be acting suspiciously and making threats.